 Create an engaging profile

-Creating an impressive house sitting profile is key to house sitting success.
+Once you’ve selected a house sitting platform you’ll need to creating an impressive house sitting profile – it really is the key to your house sitting success.

 Unless you’re meeting with the homeowners in person, your application letter and profile are the first impressions you give to them.
 They will either get you short-listed or rejected.
 Your application letter is your personalized introduction, but your profile is a carefully-crafted sales pitch.
 Besides looking professional, it needs to dazzle and delight homeowners